PhD candidate in Economics

 1151 Richmond St. N., London, ON, N6A 5C2, Canada

 Cohabitation has become a common practice in the U.S. In the 2006-2010 National Survey of Family Growth (NSFG), 11% of 15-44-year-old women in the U.S. were cohabiting.
 A majority of women have experienced cohabitation in their lifetimes.
 However, this is a new practice.
 In the NSFG 1973, only about one percent of women was cohabiting.
 In this paper, I study what has caused this change.
-I find that increasing income volatility alone cannot explain the trend, and the closing of gender wage gap attributes the trend.
+I find that increasing income volatility and the closing gender earnings gap cannot explain the trend.